Darxo/Hardened/README.md

 - Completely rewrite/overwrite `fillStash` from `building.nut`, making it more moddable:
 	- Add `getShopAmountMax()` function for `item.nut`, which can be used to define custom maximas for items being generated for shops
-	- Add `getRarityMult(_settlement=null)` for `item.nut`, which can be used a custom item-specific rarity multiplier for item generation for shops
+	- Add `getRarityMult(_settlement=null)` for `item.nut`, which can be used to define a custom item-specific rarity multiplier for item generation for shops
 	- Add new `HD_IsBuildingSupply = false` for `item.nut` that can be used to mark items as "BuildingSupply". `isBuildingSupply()` can be used to check for this value
 	- Add new `HD_IsMedical = false` for `item.nut` that can be used to mark items as "Medicine". `isMedical()` can b used to check for this value
 	- Add new `HD_IsMineral = false` for `item.nut` that can be used to mark items as "Mineral". `isMineral()` can b used to check for this value